Notes on the Geography of Zimbabwe: From Harare to Masvingo

 No median here, but still wide enough to more than meet the demands of traffic.

 The town's one attempt at a highrise office building shares parking with the city's busy SPAR supermarket.

 Lots of colonial-era housing.

-Some are well-hidden.
+Some is well-hidden.

 A late-colonial apartment block.

 It's not all decrepit; on the outskirts, there's new construction.